 Turkey dinner, while a lot of work, is one of the best meals year after year.
 Slowly cooked turkey to perfection, creamy mashed potatoes with a rich gravy, and all the different desserts you can imagine.
 Two days of cooking gone in minutes.

-There is a way however, to extend the life of your thanksgiving foods beyond a few leftover turkey sandwiches.
+There is a way, however, to extend the life of your Thanksgiving foods beyond a few leftover turkey sandwiches.
 Turkey broth!
-This is a good use of that leftover turkey and once you make your own stock, all others won't measure up.

-Homemade bone broth brings a unique, bold flavor that store bought just can't compare to.
+Homemade bone broth brings a unique, bold flavor that store-bought just can't compare to.
 It can also be really good for you.
 Read more about the benefits of bone broth.

 Need a fun way to make a turkey?
 Learn how to smoke a turkey on a pellet grill.